 About Richard Wilbur

 Richard Wilbur was born in New York, New York in March of 1921.
-As a young man he was educated at Amherst College in Massachusetts and then at Harvard where he received a masters degree in Literature in 1947.
+As a young man, he was educated at Amherst College in Massachusetts and then at Harvard where he received a master’s degree in Literature in 1947.
 This was the same year that his first book was published.
-He was quickly recognized as an important writer and spent time writing his own work as well as working on translations of a variety of Molière’s works, such as The School of Wives, and Tartuffe.
+He was quickly recognized as an important writer and spent time writing his work as well as working on translations of a variety of Molière’s works, such as The School of Wives, and Tartuffe.
 In 1956 he published his volume, Things of This World: Poems, and the following year it won a Pulitzer Prize for poetry.

 Richard Wilbur died in October of 2017 having won two Pulitzer Prizes, the National Book Award, The Edna St. Vincent Millay Memorial Award, the T.S.
 Eliot Award, along with many others.
-He would also served as the second Poet Laureate of the United States.
+He would also serve as the second Poet Laureate of the United States.

 Here is a list of a few poems that are similar to the poem, ‘Marginalia’ by Richard Wilbur.

 - Past Days by Anne Brontë – In this poem, the poet is nostalgic about the past.
 She explores the escapist concept to juxtapose the past with the present.

 - Past, Present, Future by Emily Brontë – The poet explores the past, present, and future in this poem by using images and metaphors, easily relatable, and almost childlike in their simplicity.

 - The Past is such a Curious Creature by Emily Dickinson – It’s one of the best Emily Dickinson poems.
 Here, the poet focuses on the past and personifies it as a female character.

 - Memory by Christina Rossetti – In this one of the best Christina Rossetti poems, one can explore how the poet tries to establish a connection between earth and heaven.
 It is about the poet’s faith and the length she will go to devote herself.